If you were involved in a car accident, you’ll be going through enough stress without worrying about how you will pay for your medical expenses.

 Medical lien financing is a type of pre-settlement funding in the form of a cash advance.
 The purpose of this funding is to help you meet your expenses while waiting for compensation for a personal injury claim.

 As long as you file a personal injury claim and you retain legal counsel, you are eligible to apply for medical lien funding.
-Like all pre-settlement legal funding, medical lien funding is directly related to your anticipated court award or settlement.
+Like most pre-settlement legal funding, medical lien funding is structured an advance against your anticipated court award or settlement.
 Your credit score is not a qualifying factor, and you won’t need to prove income or employment status either.

 What is a Medical Lien?

-If you file a personal injury claim, a medical lien is a legal financial claim against a subsequent settlement.
+In the context of a personal injury claim, a medical lien is basically a claim against your eventual settlement.
 Perhaps you were seriously injured and have a pile of unpaid medical bills incurred after an accident.
 If so, the hospital may file a medical lien in the event of your failure to pay those bills.

 Alternatively, you may need continuing medical care to treat accident-related injuries.
 In this event, your attorney might suggest that you work with a doctor or hospital on a medical lien basis.
 This option can be especially effective if you do not carry adequate health insurance.